Countable Resources

 Liquid Resources

-• Cash, savings and checking accounts, savings certificates, trust deeds, notes receivable, revocable trusts.
+• Cash, checking/savings/credit union accounts, savings certificates, trust deeds, notes receivable, revocable trusts

 • Nonrecurring lump sum payments: